Select Language

 Spatiotemporally Consistent HDR Indoor Lighting Estimation: A Deep Learning Framework for Photorealistic AR

-A deep learning framework for predicting high-quality, consistent HDR indoor lighting from single LDR images or video sequences, enabling photorealistic augmented reality applications.
+A deep learning framework for predicting high-quality, spatially and temporally consistent HDR indoor lighting from single LDR images or video sequences, enabling photorealistic augmented reality applications.

 rgbcw.net | PDF Size: 5.8 MB